Toms-Organization/TomsGithub/README.md

 <h3>About me 🧐:</h3>
 <p>
 I am a 30+ year old programmer with main skills in Java, Spring Boot and backend solutions.
 In a few weeks I will graduate from a two year long technical education at Nackademin AB as a Software Developer focusing on Java.
 The education has provided me with a good toolset for taking on various programming tasks with everything from planning and organizing to developing a product.
-On top of that I have also familiarized myself with cloud solutions for deployment using Google Cloud Services where I also obtained the Google’s Associate Cloud Engineer Certificate.
+On top of that I have also familiarized myself with cloud solutions for deployment using Google Cloud Services where I also obtained the Google’s Associate Cloud Engineer Certificate 🏅.
 </p>
 <p>📍 Living in Stockholm Sweden </p>
 <hr>